 Note: Keep in mind, that a trained professional, specializing in dog aggression or dog behavior modification, needs to be the one to evaluate each individual situation.
 The information presented here, is just an overall idea of things that can occur.
 Much of the information is gathered from past experience.
 The only way to find out what you have going on with your canine companion, is to have a professional perform a true and honest evaluation.

 There is also dominance … and knowing the difference between dog aggression and dog dominance, is very important and can only be found from an evaluation of your dog, from a professional dog behaviorist.

 How to fix an Aggressive Dog?

-Striking a dog is a last resort and should only be deployed as a defensive measure to protect yourself or someone else from bodily harm.
-If you find yourself in a situation that has you striking a dog to protect yourself … then you should deploy just enough force, to safely allow yourself enough time to vacate the area.
-Remember … many times, you can simply persuade a dog’s bad intention, by simply standing your ground.
-This doesn’t always work … but many times it will.
-If this is your own dog and you are dealing with an issue like this, then you should have already contacted a professional to retain rehabilitation services or you should already be searching for other options for placing the dog in another living environment.
+Striking a dog is always a last resort and should only be deployed as a defensive measure.
+Protecting yourself or someone else from bodily harm is more important than being politically correct.
+If you find yourself in a situation that has you striking a dog to protect yourself, then you should deploy just enough force, to safely allow yourself enough time to vacate the area.
+Remember, many times you can simply persuade a dog’s bad intention, by simply standing your ground.
+This doesn’t always work, but in many situations, it will.
+If this is your own dog and you are dealing with an issue like this, then you should have already contacted a professional to retain rehabilitation services.
+You may also consider placing the dog in another living environment.

-Every dog is different, therefore needs to be evaluated by a professional, to determine the best route for bringing the dog out of that state of mind.
+Every dog is different, therefore needs to be evaluated by a professional to determine the best plan of action for bringing the dog back into a stable state of mind.
 The best thing to do, is take note of the triggers … the things that set the dog off.
 Be sure to bring those up, when speaking with a professional.
 This will help the trainer, better understand what is going on with the aggressive dog and give them a better understanding of how to fix the aggression.